daniel-beck/DWF-Database/README.md

 This is a short title for the issue, e.g. "Product Name v1.2.3 buffer overflow flaw in foo()".

-This field is optional but strongly reccomended as part of the CNA feedback process.
+This field is optional but strongly recommended as part of the CNA feedback process.

 ## A note on the DWF Project data and the License of the data